cookiejar/cookietemple/docs/installation.rst

 Upgrading cookietemple
 ------------------------

-Everytime cookietemple is run it will automatically check whether a newer version has been released on PyPI.
+Every time cookietemple is run it will automatically check whether a newer version has been released on PyPI.
 If a new version has been released you will be informed.
 To upgrade cookietemple either run::

     $ pip install --upgrade cookietemple